puzzmo-com/xd-crossword-tools/README.md

 # xd-crossword-tools

+[xd](https://github.com/century-arcade/xd) is a text-based crossword format which is easy for humans to read and reason about.

-Tools for taking different crossword file formats and converting them to xd.
+This repo provides tools for taking different crossword file formats and converting them to xd.
+Conforms to the v2 xd spec, and then has a few editor-experience extensions.
 Consolidates a few older JS libraries into a single repo with no dependencies, converts them all to TypeScript, ensures they run in a browser and Node, then adds some tests for them.

-[xd](https://github.com/century-arcade/xd) is a text-based crossword format which is easy for humans to read and reason about.

 ### .xd to .JSON